spdk/spdk/doc/memory.md

 foundation for SPDK and DPDK's memory management strategy.
 We highly recommend that applications are deployed using vfio and the IOMMU enabled, which is fully supported today.

+If the devices must be charged by the `uio-pci` device driver in system, please make sure that the IOMMU is disabled.
+We can add `intel_iommu=off` or `amd_iommu=off` in `GRUB_CMDLINE_LINUX` in grub on x86_64 systems, we also can add `iommu.passthrough=1` on arm64 system, to disable the IOMMU in system.